 Formed in January 2017, NESR started as a special purpose acquisition company ("SPAC") designed to invest in the oilfield services space globally.
 NESR filed a registration statement for its initial public offering in May 2017.
 In November 2017, NESR announced the acquisition of two oilfield services companies in the MENA region: NPS and GES.
 The formation of NESR as an operating entity was completed on June 7, 2018, after the transactions were approved by NESR shareholders.
 On June 1, 2020, NESR further expanded its footprint within the MENA region when its NPS subsidiary acquired SAPESCO.
-On May 5, 2021, NESR again expanded its footprint within the MENA region when its NPS subsidiary acquired service lines of Action.
-On July 1, 2022, NESR acquired a minority stake in WDVGE, a premier Reservoir Characterization and G&G laboratory and consulting business formed from the merger of W. D. Von Gonten Laboratories LLC and W. D. Von Gonten & Co.
-Petroleum Engineering Consulting.
+On May 5, 2021, NESR again expanded its footprint within the MENA region when its NPS subsidiary acquired specific oilfield service lines of Action.
+On July 1, 2022, NESR acquired a minority stake in WDVGE, a premier Reservoir Characterization and G&G laboratory and consulting business.

-NESR's revenues are primarily derived by providing production services ("Production Services") such as hydraulic fracturing, coil tubing, stimulation and pumping, cementing, nitrogen services, filtration services, pipelines and industrial services, production assurance, artificial lift services, completions and integrated project management.
+NESR's revenues are primarily derived by providing production services ("Production Services") such as hydraulic fracturing, coiled tubing, stimulation and pumping, cementing, nitrogen services, filtration services, pipelines and industrial services, production assurance, artificial lift services, completions and integrated production management.
 NESR also provides drilling and evaluation services ("Drilling and Evaluation Services") such as rigs and integrated services, fishing and downhole tools, thru-tubing intervention, tubular running services, directional drilling, drilling fluids, pressure control, well testing services, wireline logging services, and slickline services.
 NESR has significant operations throughout the MENA region including Saudi Arabia, Oman, Kuwait, United Arab Emirates, Algeria, Egypt, Libya, Iraq and Qatar.